 - The value of your pensions at retirement.
 This would be an overall fund value if it was a pension ‘pot’ type of pension (called a ‘defined contribution’ pension in the jargon).
 If it was a salary related pension (such as a final salary pension – or a ‘defined benefit’ pension in the jargon) there is no pot as such as the pension scheme promises to pay a pension of a certain level per year.
 That means you may not get an overall figure but may just get a monthly income figure as described above.

 SAVVY TIP: Under current plans, the pensions dashboard would have to make some assumptions about how much your pension might grow in the future and what inflation might be, but it would not make any assumptions that you would continue to pay in more money.

 - How much your pensions are worth at the moment.
 This would be an overall figure for each pension you have.

 SAVVY TIP: This ‘current valuation’ may not be today’s value as the dashboard won’t generate any information itself, it will just take information provided by pension schemes.
 So, instead it will use the most recent valuation.
 It is possible that the information produced by the pensions dashboard will be different to that from your most recent pension provider’s statement.
 That’s because it may use different assumptions about inflation and charges.

 Q. Will I be able to see information about all my pensions?

 It’s a bit more complicated for workplace pensions, especially if they are salary-related pension schemes.
-It’s quite likely that when the pensions dashboard launches in 2019, a number of smaller company pension schemes won’t have signed up to provide information.
+When the pensions dashboard launches in 2019, quite a few company pension schemes may not have signed up to provide information.
 That number could be quite large, unless there’s an incentive for them to provide information to the pensions dashboard or unless they’re given help with the costs of doing this.